keksworks/storytracker/README.md

 * SSE for real-time updates
 * In our experience, no tool can match the visibility and simplicity of this approach
 * Suitable for truly Agile teams

+## Limitations

+* Currently designed for self-deployment (no SaaS yet)
+* Define your organization's domain in .env file

 ## Technical stack